-After making appropriate enquiries and despite authorising a £0.3m deficit budget for 2017-18 (£0.6m 2016-17), the Trustees have a reasonable expectation that the Trust has adequate resources to continue in operational existence for the foreseeable future.
-The Trust has made significant savings in staff costs in previous years and reviewed non-staff related costs during 2016-17 enabling all Schools except Alec Hunter Academy to set surplus budgets for 2017-18.
-The Board are closely monitoring developments and have been encouraged by the recent Ofsted report for Alec Hunter Academy where it was graded Good in all categories.
+After making appropriate enquiries and despite authorising a £0.4m deficit budget for 2018-19 (£0.3m 2017-18), the Trustees have a reasonable expectation that the Trust has adequate resources to continue in operational existence for the foreseeable future.
+The Trust has made significant savings in staff costs in previous years and again reviewed non-staff related costs during 2017-18 enabling all Schools except Alec Hunter Academy to set balanced budgets for 2018-19.
+The Board acknowledge that these budgets are extremely challenging and are committed to monitoring developments and whilst encouraged by the recent Ofsted report for Alec Hunter Academy and signs that student headcount is rising have insisted that a recovery plan is put in place.